 Balance the Benefits

-All forms of long-term care insurance typically pay for nursing home care, assisted living, adult day service centers and home care, according to HHS.
+Long-term care insurance typically helps pay for personal and custodial care in a variety of settings such as your home, a community organization, or other facility, according to HHS.
 There's also usually a range of options for the amount of coverage you purchase.